 Continue readingACL Injury Risk Assessment: Prevent Re-injury in Ottawa

 Recovering from an injury can be a long and daunting process.
-ACL (anterior cruciate ligament) tears are among the most dreaded knee injuries an athlete can face.
+Anterior cruciate ligament (ACL) tears are among the most dreaded knee injuries an athlete can face and your risk may be reduced by having an ACL injury risk assessment.
 After surgery and all the required rehabilitation, a legitimate concern of re-injury and performance loss often remains when returning to sport.
-This is precisely why a thorough ACL injury risk assessment becomes crucial.
-For young athletes, especially, the […]
+For young athletes, especially, […]

 Continue readingGetting Back Into Shape

-Returning to your former in-shape self can sometimes seem like a daunting task.
-Knowing how to take the first few steps in this journey can help make it easier and more effective.
+By Mike Croskery, M.Sc.
+HK (Biomechanics) – Clinical Exercise Physiologist Returning to your former in-shape self can sometimes seem like a daunting task.
+Knowing how to take the first few steps in this journey to getting back into shape can help make it easier and more effective.
+Assess Your Body Before Getting Back into Shape.
+The first step is to identify any limitations or restrictions that […]

 Continue reading